 This amazing market is one of the largest and oldest food markets in London, dating back to at least the 12th. century with the present buildings having been constructed in the 1850’s.
 Although the Market’s official opening date is largely in question the best available date is in 1014.

 The Borough Market is the ultimate embodiment of the global Slow Food movement as it supports a low impact approach to food production along with an emphasis on local traditions and customs.
 In short, it is the very antithesis of “fast food.”

 Jim preparing a meal for our hosts in London.
 Baked Scottish salmon with asparagus and shallots and a Greek salad.
-Simple and all fresh ingredients from the Market.
+Simply prepared with fresh ingredients from the Borough Market.